TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/actioncable_lesson.md

 bundle exec rails db:migrate
 ~~~

-Next we need a controller to for our messages.
+Next we need a controller for our messages.
 We only need a create action since we aren't doing anything else with them

 ~~~bash
 bundle exec rails generate controller messages